Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 To support its development, [star Hurl on GitHub]!.

-[Feedback, suggestion, bugs or improvements] are welcome!
+[Feedback, suggestion, bugs or improvements] are welcome.

 ```hurl
 POST https://hurl.dev/api/feedback